 - 1/2 avocado, cubed

-- Vinegar mix: 1 tsp champagne or proseco vinegar, 1 tsp apple cider vinegar, 1/4 tsp balsamic vinegar
+- Vinegar mix: 1 teaspoon champagne or prosecco vinegar, 1 teaspoon apple cider vinegar, 1/4 teaspoon balsamic vinegar

-- about 1 tbsp extra virgin olive oil
+- about 1 tablespoon extra virgin olive oil

 Make the vinegar mix and add the sliced onions.
-Mix and let it sit until the salad is ready.
+Mix and let them marinate until the salad is ready.